LibreTexts/default-env/README.md

 If you find that the test on staging was successful, you can now deploy the image on production.
 1. Retag the image with your desired tag (`2.x` in this case) using `docker tag libretexts/default-test:<tagname> libretexts/default-env:2.x`.
 Starting with our images built using repo2docker, we are using `2.x` (where x is some number) notation to denote the version number.
 2. Push this image to the default-env dockerhub repository using `docker push libretexts/default-env:2.x`.
-3. ssh into rooster and edit the helm values for jupyter.libretexts.org located at `~/jupyterhub/config.yaml`.
+3. ssh into a management node on the cluster and edit the helm values for jupyter.libretexts.org located at `~/galaxy-control-repo/kubernetes/jhub/config.yaml`.
 Look for a similar `tag: 2.x` line as you did in [Step 4](#step-4-testing-the-image), and change it to your new `2.x` value.
 ```
 image:
   name: libretexts/default-env
   tag: "2.x"
 ```
 4. Before upgrading, check if there are any users of the Hub with `kubectl get pods -n jhub` before running the upgrade script, as it could cause problems for active users.
-Get confirmation from another team member before upgrading if there are active users.
+Get confirmation from another team member to be entirely certain of this before upgrading.
-5. Within the `~/jupyterhub/` directory, run `./upgrade.sh` to apply the helm values for `jhub`, similar to how you did before on `staging-jhub`.
+5. Within the `~/galaxy-control-repo/kubernetes/jhub/` directory, run `./upgrade.sh` to apply the helm values for `jhub`, similar to how you did before on `staging-jhub`.
 6. Once the upgrade is complete, your new image will be deployed and available at `jupyter.libretexts.org`.
 Spawn the environment selected by default to ensure it deployed properly.
 Great work!

 ### Step 6: Committing to Github